 As the new mother heals physically from the birth, and diligently learns how to feed the baby, and as both parents learn their baby's personality and how to soothe and physically provide care, there is still housework and meals and constant "problem solving" to occur.

-Ideally, the father (partner) and a grandparent can find the perfect balance of support, guidance and home care, even while tending to themselves so as not to feel overwhelmed.
-A compassionate grandmother can support the new family and empower them to make their own decisions while at the same time remembering that she is an invited guest and baby cuddles are a special gift and not a right.
+Ideally, the partner and a grandparent can find the perfect balance of support, guidance and home care, even while tending to themselves so as not to feel overwhelmed.
+A compassionate grandparent can support the new family and empower them to make their own decisions while at the same time remembering that they are an invited guest and baby cuddles are a special gift and not a right.
 The grandparent can provide meals, snacks, drinks, laundry, shopping and cleaning so as to encourage the parents to focus on resting and being together with the baby.
-In quiet moments in the home, this selfless grandparent can also tend skillfully to her own needs.
+In quiet moments in the home, this selfless grandparent can also tend skillfully to their own needs.

-An experienced postpartum caregiver, including the experienced grandparent, can play a loving role in empowering the new father to find ways to soothe baby after feedings, be a problem solver when any issues arise with breastfeeding, help the new mother to keep relaxed, be a "gatekeeper" by not allowing too many visits that last too long, and by making sure the mother has everything she needs within close reach.
+An experienced postpartum caregiver, including the experienced grandparent, can play a loving role in empowering the new father or partner to find ways to soothe baby after feedings, be a problem solver when any issues arise with breastfeeding, help the new mother to keep relaxed, be a "gatekeeper" by not allowing too many visits that last too long, and by making sure the mother has everything they need within close reach.

 An experienced postpartum caregiver can also help assure the new family that the struggles they are experiencing are normal, or notice immediately if there are indications that something outside the norm is occurring and where to look for help.
 Additionally, a postpartum caregiver can recognize if either new parent is experiencing any depression or anxiety with their new role.
 Sleep deprivation, which happens to all new parents, can trigger loss of confidence, obsessive concern about the baby's welfare, and even the inability to sleep when the baby is sleeping.
 A compassionate caregiver can help guide the parents to more self care, discussions, massage, meditation/walks in nature, breast milk storage and occasional bottle feedings, thus preventing even more issues from arising.

-I am committed to families on Maui and to providing fully comprehensive care throughout pregnancy, labor, birth and the days and weeks after the birth.
-Let's talk together about how best I can support your family, whether it is a few hours per day, or a few days per week, or even the first few weeks.
+Find out how best a postpartum doula can support your family, whether it is a few hours per day, or a few days per week, or even the first few weeks.
 Average home visits from your birth attendant, whether from your birth doula or your midwife (OBs and pediatricians do not provide home visits) last an hour or two and focus on answering questions.
-I can provide much of the care outlined above, as well as answer questions, discuss your birth, do your shopping, laundry, prepare nutritious meals and also give you plenty of space to rest and bond with your baby.
+A postpartum doula can provide much of the care outlined above, as well as answer questions, discuss your birth, do your shopping, laundry, prepare nutritious meals and also give you plenty of space to rest and bond with your baby.
 All of this can ensure that the Newborn Parents' levels of oxytocin remain high, and healing and adjusting remain a smooth process.

-In our consultation, I will suggest that as part of of your postpartum preparation:
+In a consultation, suggest that the following be a part of of your postpartum preparation:

 - Have a breast pump on hand before birth, most insurances cover this, but you may need to check to see if it will be available before your birth.